 Coverage is one of the key factors that an operator considers when commercializing cellular communication networks due to its direct impact on service quality.
 Higher maximum UE transmit power is nearly universally accepted as a desirable feature for cellular radio systems to enable greater range, capacity, and cell edge user throughput.
 It is therefore beneficial to introduce methods to unlock the maximum transmit capability of multiple PA’s across different bands transmitting at the same time.

-In RAN#93e meeting, RAN4 has introduced WI “Increasing UE power high limit for CA and DC” to enable the possibility for a UE supporting PC3 within an NR TDD or FDD band and supporting PC2 within a second NR TDD band to signal a [HigherPowerLimitCADC] capability whereby the maximum output power indicated by the power class of the CA or DC configuration can be exceeded.
+RAN4 has introduced WI “Increasing UE power high limit for CA and DC” to enable the possibility for a UE supporting PC3 within an NR TDD or FDD band and supporting PC2 within a second NR TDD band to signal a [HigherPowerLimitCADC] capability whereby the maximum output power indicated by the power class of the CA or DC configuration can be exceeded.

-The overall completion of this WI has achieved 100% at RAN #96 (RP-221588).
+The overall completion of this WI has achieved 100% at RAN #96.
 It is justified to introduce this WI to enable the corresponding UE conformance test specifications in 3GPP RAN WG5 to meet the market requirements in time.

 4 Objective